marberi/100days/README.md

 # Day 23 [2019-02-10]
 Continued fastai lesson 3, looking at segmentation of pictures coming from dashcams.
+On the left is the ground truth and the right is the prediction.
+While the number of correct pixels here is about 90% [still running tests], there are systematically some problematic areas.
+For example the lamp post.
 I also played around with the whales competition.
 The result when aborting a longer run midway was not better.
 I will continue training this model for a while longer.

 ![Dashcam segmentation](https://github.com/marberi/100days/blob/master/dashcam.png)